ale94mleon/moldrug/docs/source/api.rst

 With the molecule, a random population of ``popsize`` individuals will be generated through the `CReM <https://github.com/DrrDom/crem>`_ operation ``mutate_mol``.
 Every individual will be evaluated through the selected fitness function.
-The best individual will be used for crossover and mutation, generating ``pc*popsize`` offsprings.
+The best individual will be used for crossover and mutation, generating ``pc*popsize``offspring.
-The offsprings will be merge with the current population, sorted respect to the fitness function and the first ``popsize`` individuals will be kept for the next generation.
+The offspring will be merged with the current population, sorted with respect to the fitness function and the first ``popsize`` individuals will be kept for the next generation.
 This cycle will run for ``maxiter`` generations.